 Moving on, the Sceptre E205W-16003R input lag amounts to only ~10ms.
 This is the measured delay between your actions and the time the monitor takes to react and display your commands – there’s no visible delay.

-The response time speed amounts to 5ms (GtG – gray to gray pixel transition) which translates to no prominent trailing behind fast-moving objects.
+The response time speed amounts to 5ms (GtG – gray to gray pixel transition), which translates to no prominent trailing behind fast-moving objects.

 For the best pixel response time performance, make sure that the Overdrive setting in the monitor’s OSD (On-Screen Display) menu is enabled.

-Further, the monitor’s 75Hz refresh rate provides a subtle but noticeable boost in motion clarity in comparison to the standard 60Hz.
+Furthermore, the monitor’s 75Hz refresh rate provides a subtle but noticeable boost in motion clarity in comparison to the standard 60Hz.